francesco75/monkees2/README.md

 # Testing

 ## Testing Browsers
+- The Testing Browser tests  the website on the different browser and checks the different like the picture size  responsive navbar and scripts jquery .
 - Google
    - All the pages respond very well and jquery library work very well.
      The Navigation Bar works perfect.